Preface content

 • Nominee attends an AWERB meeting to ensure awareness of the AWERB’s objectives;

 • Sub-committee meeting is held to consider the draft application.
-This meeting consists of the applicant, Named Veterinary Surgeon (NVS), Named Animal Care and Welfare Officers (NACWO’s), a Project Licence holder, Home Office Liaison Contact and Chair of AWERB;
+This meeting consists of the applicant, Named Veterinary Surgeon (NVS), Named Animal Care and Welfare Officer (NACWO), Home Office Liaison Contact and Chair of AWERB;

 • Actions arising from the sub-committee are completed by the applicant;